Download Instructions for NetID (PDF).

 Students and faculty are able to use their NetID to access:

-NetID creation is available to students as soon as they become registered in the Datatel Colleague system (but no sooner than one month before the class start date).
+NetID creation is available to students as soon as they become registered in the Datatel Colleague system (but no sooner than one month before the term start date).
 Student academic email will be available on the day after their NetID is created.
 Go to http://netid.ccac.edu to create or manage your NetID.

 What do you need to create your NetID?

 Online Learning Students: Information about NetIDs for Online Learning students will be sent via postal mail.

 View info on passwords and password change procedures.